iastro-pt/SWEET-Cat/README.md

      Simbad script (see e.g. in folder).
    - The toughest challenge must be to find values in articles.
-I guess we must do this part manually, but we might be able to make a script that notifies us, if it finds article from Santos or Sousa, so we can set the homogenity flag to 1.
+I guess we must do this part manually, but we might be able to make a script that notifies us, if with finds article from Santos or Sousa, so we can set the homogenity flag to 1.